show-now/civiceye/README.md

 # CivicEye

-**CivicEye** is a lightweight public grievance portal that enables citizens to report civic issues and track their resolution.
-The platform offers a transparent, collaborative process for engaging with authorities and improving communities.
+**CivicEye** is a comprehensive public grievance portal that empowers citizens to report civic issues and track their resolution.
+It provides a transparent interface for citizens, administrators, and municipal authorities to collaborate and improve their communities through efficient issue reporting, management, and resolution tracking.

+---

 ## 🚀 Setup and Installation Guide